-I will recover more of my files on this case but the case is remarkable for the level of abuse of the science and technology of firearms, done by the prosecution, in order to gain a conviction.
-(They did not have the evidence to charge Tamme with drug offenses, so they think that anything else is OK because he is a drug dealer and anything that gets a conviction is appropriate.)
+The Tamme case is remarkable for the level of abuse, of the science and technology of firearms, done by the prosecution, in order to gain a conviction.
+(They did not have the evidence to charge Tamme with drug offenses, so they put the blame for two killings on him.)
 And the original defense attorney was a typical dunderhead who thought he knew something about firearms but, in fact, was totally incompetent to deal in that arena.

 The State had only a fire pit with a bunch of burned human bones, a projectile from the fire pit, an alleged death weapon (a Smith & Wesson M-39 pistol in 9mm Luger caliber), and some witness testimony from “experts”, investigators, and two alleged observers of the crime.